ecomplus/client/README.md

 | callback | Function |

 #### Return
-A object with product properties such as id and name
+A object with product properties such as id and name.
+You can see the complete object on [store API - products](https://ecomstore.docs.apiary.io/#reference/products/specific-product/read-product)

 #### Example
     EcomIo.getProductBySku('COD1', callback)